dfinity/portal/docs/references/ic-interface-spec.md

 -   `body` - optional, the content of the request's body

 -   `transform` - an optional record that includes a function that transforms raw responses to sanitized responses, and a byte-encoded context that is provided to the function upon invocation, along with the response to be sanitized.
-If provided, the calling canister itself must export this function.
+If provided, the transform function must be exposed by a canister on the same subnet as the calling canister.

 Cycles to pay for the call must be explicitly transferred with the call, i.e., they are not automatically deducted from the caller's balance implicitly (e.g., as for inter-canister calls).